Skip Breadcrumb Links

 See a list of trades with mandatory certification.

 For More Information

 - Working in Ontario - Information about getting licensed in your profession or trade, bridging programs, credential assessment and more.
-From the Ontario Immigration website.
+From the Government of Ontario website.

-- Prepare for Apprenticeship - Information on the Province of Ontario's Apprenticeship programs.
-From Employment Ontario.
+- Pathways to Apprenticeship - Ontario - Information on the Province of Ontario's Apprenticeship programs.